 The Newfoundlanders were now to spend two weeks withdrawn to the area of Ville-sous-Corbie, re-enforcing and reorganizing.
-It was not to be until November 15 that the Battalion started to wend its way back to the front lines where it was to arrive just two days later.
+It was not to be until November 15 - with Private Mesh back in the ranks - that the Battalion started to wend its way back to the front lines where it was to arrive just two days later.

-From the fourth week of that November of 1916 the Newfoundland unit was now to continue its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter.
-It would be a period to be subsequently broken by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.
+From the end of that third week of November of 1916 the Newfoundland unit continued its watch in and out of the trenches of the Somme - not without casualties, almost inevitably the result of enemy artillery action - during the late fall and early winter.
+It was a period to be subsequently interrupted by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.

-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)